I tried basic authentication using Apache

 systemctl status httpd

-At this point, it has not started yet, so it will display as inactive (dead).
+At this point, it has not yet started, so it will show as inactive (dead)

 sudo systemctl start httpd

-Check the apache status again to confirm that it has started.
+Check the Apache status again to make sure it has started

-If you type http://localhost:8080 in your browser and the apache test screen is displayed, it's OK.
+Enter http://localhost:8080 in your browser and if the Apache test screen appears, then it's OK

 Let's set up a Virtualhost

-First of all, create a document root for Virtualhost.
+First, create a document root for the Virtualhost

 mkdir -p /var/www/vhosts/example.com/public_html